-To verify that the baby is in the right position in the carrier, check that her bottom pushes the waist belt towards your belly/back without bending the waist belt.
+To verify that the baby is in the right position in the carrier, check that her bottom pushes the hip belt towards your stomach/ back without bending the hip belt.
 The child should be sitting in a "pocket" formed by the backrest.

 The fabric of the backrest should stretch from one knee to another and the knees should be above the baby's bottom.
-In the world of ergonomic babywearing, this is called the "M position".
+In the world of ergonomic baby carrying, this is called the "M position".

-SAFETY 4
+SAFETY